 Marking their Territory

-Most animals like to designate their territory in the home.
+Most animals like to designate their territory in the home (or in the yard in some cases).
 Because cats have scent glands on their paws, they will use them to show that they belong there and which areas are considered their space.
 This is especially an important practice if there are other animals that inhabit the home.

 Scratching the wall is a cat’s way of showing what is theirs and establishing a form of dominance over any other pets who live there.